samshaiza/data-structures-algorithms/Algorithms/Search/Problems/Two Crystal Balls.md

 Combine benefits of both linear search and binary search.

-**Idea**: Jump through the array, navigate subarray linearly, and find the first true.
+**Idea**: Jump through the array, navigate sub-array linearly, and find the first true.

 Let's do the square root of n.